-DRAKENSBERG GUIDED TREKKING TOURS
+DRAKENSBERG GUIDED ADVENTURES

 This is a wilderness area of untouched beauty.
 It was granted Cultural & Natural UNESCO World Heritage Status in 2000 for the unique environmental diversity & priceless legacy of Rock Art preserved in sandstone rock shelters which offer us a glimpse into the enigmatic lives & rituals the San people who once lived in these mountains.